byron-dupreez/aws-core-utils/README.md

     - Utilities for resolving or deriving the current stage (e.g. dev, qa, prod) from various sources (primarily for AWS Lambda usage).
 - lambdas.js
+    - Utilities for working with AWS Lambda, which enable extraction of function names, versions and, most importantly, aliases from AWS contexts and their invoked function ARNs.
+- aws-errors.js
-    - Utilities for working with AWS Lambdas.
+    - Utilities for working with AWS errors.

 This module is exported as a [Node.js](https://nodejs.org/) module.